Many neighborly polytopes and oriented matroids: The Sewing Construction

-Just like we did to construct the family \defn{$\cS$}, we can combine Example~\ref{ex:universalflagsofcyclic}, Theorem~\ref{thm:extshemersewing} and Proposition~\ref{prop:extnewunifaces} to obtain a large family of neighborly polytopes that contains $\cS$.
-We call this family $\cE$.
-In fact, since \cite[Theorem 5.1]{LeeMenzel2010} implies that cyclic polytopes belong to $\cE$, it is enough to start sewing on a simplex.
+Just like in the construction of the family {$\cS$}, we can combine the Extended Sewing Theorem~\ref{thm:extshemersewing} and Proposition~\ref{prop:extnewunifaces} to obtain a large family~\defn{$\cE$} of neighborly polytopes that contains $\cS$.
+In fact, since cyclic polytopes belong to~$\cE$ by Proposition~\ref{prop:cyclicareextendedsewn} it suffices to start sewing on a simplex.